thraraujo/pysymmpol/docs/_build/html/_sources/getting-started.md.txt

 ### Schur Polynomials

-For Schur polynomials, we need to instanciate a partition before the polynomial itself.
-Let us use the Young diagram we considered a few lines above,
+To create Schur polynomials, we first need to instantiate a partition before defining the polynomial itself.
+Let's use the Young diagram we considered a few lines above, then
 ```python
 from pysymmpol import YoungDiagram
 from pysymmpol import SchurPolynomial
 from pysymmpol.utils import create_miwa
 ```
-The class Young diagram has a getter for the number of boxes in the diagram.
+The YoungDiagram class includes a getter method for retrieving the number of boxes in the diagram, which we utilize to construct the Miwa coordinates.
-We use it to built the Miwa coordinates.
-The class SchurPolynomial is instanciated using the young diagram.
+Subsequently, the SchurPolynomial class is instantiated using the Young diagram.
+Then
 ```python
 young = YoungDiagram((3,2,1))
 t = create_miwa(young.boxes)